darksidemilk/FogApi/docs/en-us/about_FogApi.md

 ## about_FogApi

 # SHORT DESCRIPTION
-A module for managing FOG operations via powershell
+A module for managing FOG API operations via powershell

 # LONG DESCRIPTION